Attorney General Barr, Only Weeks Into Job, Makes A Mark Under The Spotlight

 Rep. Jerry Nadler, chairman of the House Judiciary Committee, will likely give Barr a much frostier welcome when the attorney general appears before that panel on Thursday — if negotiators can agree upon the terms under which Barr would testify.

-Sen. Amy Klobuchar, a Democrat from Minnesota who's running for president, told NBC's Meet the Press Sunday that she thought the attorney general has a great deal of ground to cover with Congress.
+Sen. Amy Klobuchar, a Democrat from Minnesota who's running for president, told NBC's Meet the Press on Sunday that she thought the attorney general has a great deal of ground to cover with Congress.

 "This isn't just about the Mueller report and what's happening with Russia," Klobuchar said.

 "This is about what's going on with immigration, this is about what's happening with the Affordable Care Act, where millions and millions of Americans — over 50 percent of them — are afraid they're going to lose their coverage because of preexisting conditions.
-[Barr] has to come before the Congress and explain what in the world this administration is doing when it comes to peoples' everyday lives."
+[Barr] has to come before the Congress and explain what in the world this administration is doing when it comes to people's everyday lives."

 An examination of Barr's record so far demonstrates where he wants to take the department on some of those other priorities.